Rafik-Sebia/DEADLY-VOLCANOES-Project/README.md

 # DEADLY-VOLCANOES-Project

 ### Business Task
-Make a dashboard using data about a global listing of over 600 volcanic eruptions from 4360 BC to the present.
+Create a dashboard using data from a global listing of over 600 volcanic eruptions, from 4360 BCE to the present.

 ### Data Set
 * Volcanoes dataset (original source downloaded from [Tableau Public resources](https://public.tableau.com/en-us/s/resources) > Sample Data > Significant Volcanic Eruptions)(.xlsx)

 ### Highlights
-- The deadly volcanoes total damage was $2682340000.
+- The total cost of damage of deadly volcanoes was over $2.68 billion.
-- The total amount of people killed by the volcaones is 248196.
+- The total number of people killed by these volcaones is 248,196.
-- In 1902, the deadliest volcanic eruption of the 20th century occurred on Mount Pelée.
+- The deadliest volcanic eruption of the 20th century occurred in 1902, on Mount Pelée.
-- The deadliest volcano ever was Ilopango with 30000 deaths.
+- The deadliest volcano eruption ever was that of Ilopango, with 30,000 deaths.

 ### Posted in
 - Tableau Public: [Link](https://public.tableau.com/app/profile/mohamed.rafik.sebia/viz/Deadlyvolcanoes_16755946753970/Dashboard1)